-Written by Default admin account Четверг, 03 Январь 2013
+Written by Sergei Terekhov Четверг, 03 Январь 2013

 My dear readers, I hope, you’ve enjoyed the first part of my article “How to create a successful mobile game” and found useful hints there.
 Today, I’m going to tell you about some tricks to make users addicted to your mobile game - in the finest sense of the word, of course.

 1. Motivate users to play with stick and carrot policy.

 Award user not only for success in the mobile game but also for its regular “visiting”.
 Every time the user enters the game he may get some bonuses (e.g. useful resources).
 The point here is that accumulation of these items should occur not automatically every day but only at the moment of game visiting.
 So, no visits – no resources.
 These rules are applied in the popular service for studying English “Lingua Leo” where the user gets “meatballs” that are necessary for learning new words, reading new texts etc.

 That was the policy of “carrot”.
 Now, let’s consider the policy of “stick”.
 Let the user feel negative consequences of neglecting your mobile game.
 Do you remember the “Tamagochi” game that was popular in the 90-th?
 Its sense was in looking after a small virtual pet.
 If you forgot about it for a couple of days, didn’t feed it or play with it, the pet died.
 L Implement the same principle in your mobile game!
 In that way, you make the game world more real, too.
 If the garden is not watered, it withers.
 If the skills of a game character aren’t developed, they regress.

 Try to combine both tactics, but be careful and don’t go too far.
 Do you remember short game sessions?
 That’s why the amount of efforts, which a user has to make to support his game progress, should be reasonable.

 2. Hide an unexpectedness feature in the mobile game.